risty/SonarLogApi/README.md

 # SonarLogApi
 Small C# API for working with sonar log files.
-Now it supports SL2 and SL3 log files formats from Lowrance(Simrad, B&G) and CVS format.
+Now it supports SL2 and SL3 log files formats from Lowrance(Simrad, B&G) and CSV format.

 # ConsileLogConverter
 It's example project for log files conversion.